hollowdoor/engrave/README.md

 es2015 modules will be used, and any commonjs (using require) will also work.

-You can also use `engrave` in a shebang.
+You can also use `engrave` with a Unix shebang.

 `script.js` with shebang.